What About Those Emergency 180's Back To The Runway After Takeoff?

-For some time the FAA has been moving away from the idea that aircraft control skills are the foundation of pilot training.
+Engine failure is serious.
+Its possibility deserves serious thought, preparation and practice.
+Unfortunately, the FAA has been moving away from the idea that aircraft control skills are the foundation of pilot training for some time.
 Yes, students need to learn to control the airplane, but stall and spin recovery techniques have been deemphasized in favor of impending stall recognition and spin avoidance—not a bad idea.
 Except it’s a pretty good idea to know how to fly at all speeds, configurations and attitudes.
 And with the advent of “Technically Advanced Aircraft” a decade or so ago, the emphasis was switched, again, to “automation” and systems management.
 In the brave new world of GPS and glass panels, stick and rudder skills were somehow barely relevant.
 Somehow, “situation/scenario based” training became a brand new idea.

 Yes, self-driving cars, and aircraft, too, seem to be on the horizon, stand by for news.
 In the meantime we’re still flying the same airplanes grandpa flew, mostly VFR, looking out the window (or not) and mostly hand flying from takeoff to approach and landing.
 When it comes to flying 99% of the airplanes in the fleet, equipped with steam gages and a windshield, I’m here to tell you all the happy talk about magic, automated flying just ain’t so, at least not yet and not for the foreseeable future.
 Stick and rudder skills are just as important today as they were generations ago.

 John and Martha King deserve a round of thanks for recognizing that talk of “safety” is nice, but airplanes are not safe, never will be.
 What we should be concentrating on is accident prevention and strategies for mitigation of unexpected events.
 Do that and “safety” will take care of itself.
 Accident statistics have been showing the same patterns of death and destruction for decades.
-Although most occur at the airport on take off and landing, where the sheet metal gets bent but injuries are often survivable, the killers remain loss of control stall-spins on takeoff and approach in blue-sky conditions and controlled flight into terrain in marginal VFR.
+Although most accidents occur at the airport on takeoff and landing, where the sheet metal may get bent but injuries, if any, are often survivable, the killers remain loss of control stall-spins on takeoff and approach in blue-sky conditions and controlled flight into terrain in marginal VFR.
 All are avoidable.

 So what can be done to prevent these common, deadly accidents?
 Takeoff and landing accidents are often just dumb pilot tricks, simple poor technique, especially in tail wheel aircraft.
 But nose wheel airplanes have their share of runway accidents, too.
 Are those types of accidents fundamentally different than in-flight loss of control accidents?
 No, they’re not.
 Loss of control is loss of control and is almost always avoidable.
 Proper training and continued practice to develop and maintain skills are fundamental prerequisites to safe flying.
 GPS and glass panels are great, but you still have to be able to fly the airplane.
 Robotic light airplanes and “autoland” are still a long ways off for most of us.

-Every pilot receives training for dealing with enroute in-flight loss of power and off-airport emergency landings, because the FAA requires it.
+Every pilot receives in-flight loss of power and off-airport emergency landing training, because the FAA requires it.
 Although fuel starvation is the number one cause of off-airport landings, mechanical problems and engine failure do occur, though not often.
 But when it comes to loss of power during the most dangerous phase of flight—the takeoff—scant attention is paid.
-It often boils down to the “impossible” turn: the usual advice is if you suffer power loss on takeoff just say “no” and land straight ahead, maybe small turns to dodge trees and houses, but basically, just land straight ahead.
+It often boils down to the “impossible” turn: if you suffer power loss on takeoff just say “no” and land straight ahead, maybe small turns to dodge trees and houses, but basically, just land straight ahead.
 The thinking is if you botch the turn a loss of control will probably result, followed shortly by a fatal crash.
 So just go straight ahead.
 Better to land in the trees or houses than to risk a low altitude turn, stall, spin and fatal crash.